-Dave & Boo are a London based duo with a musical partnership that began in 1979.
+Dave & Boo are a London based acoustic duo with a musical partnership that began in 1979.

-Dave became a regular at various London haunts such as the Marquee, the Roundhouse and the Lyceum and also played some higher profile gigs, opening for the Edgar Broughton Band at the Rainbow and Rod Stewart at Reading Festival.
+Dave became a regular solo performer at well-known London venues such as the Marquee, the Roundhouse and the Lyceum.
+He was listed as “one of the 6 best guitarists in the world” by Melody Maker and opened for many big names of the day including The Edgar Broughton Band at the Rainbow and Rod Stewart and Status Quo at Reading Festival.

-The songs are intelligently constructed, elegantly articulated and never less than entertaining.
-The mix is eclectic (from folk to jazz to blues to bluegrass) but the songs are at the heart of it all, served by imaginative and stylish arrangements and by the singing and playing of two seasoned, wholly in tune musicians.
+Several albums have been recorded since then, from 2002’s Amber through to Great Pleasure in 2018.
+The songs are intelligently constructed, elegantly articulated and never less than entertaining, drawing on influences from both the folk world and the rock scene they were involved in for so long.
+The songs are at the heart of it all, served by imaginative and stylish arrangements and by the singing and playing of two seasoned, wholly in-tune musicians.

 Great Pleasure is the latest release from the duo, incorporating their fluent style with a familiarity with the recording process that allows them to write and perform at a level every bit the equal of their major-label peers.
 What’s more, they translate the ambitious playing, singing and songwriting of their studio recordings seamlessly into their live performances, so that whether they are playing at a large festival or a more intimate folk club the audience feels involved and part of a special event.
 In short, they are the real deal, and Great Pleasure is more than worthy of your attention.